Ordering & Referring Information

 Effective January 6, 2014, Critical Access Hospital (CAH) Method II claims submitted to Medicare must contain a physician or non-physician practitioner, in the attending and/or rendering fields, who has a valid National Provider Identifier (NPI), is of an eligible specialty, and is enrolled in Medicare in an approved status.
 Failure to list a physician or non-physician practitioner in the attending and/or rending fields that meets the above requirements will result in the rejection of the CAH Method II claims.
 For more information refer to MLN Matters article #SE1505 below.

 To assist providers in determining if the physician or non-physician practitioner meets the requirements, CMS is providing an attending and rendering file that identifies those physicians and non-physician practitioners who are of a specialty type that is eligible to be listed as an attending or rendering provider on CAH Method II claims and is enrolled in Medicare in an approved status with a valid NPI.
-The file can be found below under the downloads section.

 - MLN Matters® article #SE1305 Full Implementation of Edits on the Ordering/Referring Providers in Medicare Part B, DME and Part A Home Health Agency (HHA) Claims